Venkat-Gorla/smartmeal-serverless/README.md

 > The full proposed design is represented in the system diagram.
 > Not everything is implemented for the MVP.

-## What is done for MVP vegorla Placeholder
+## What is done for MVP

----
+All backend services are fully implemented and tested.

+Currently not implemented but part of planned work:

+- Upload and auth integration
+- Like meal flow

 ## 🧪 Testing